littleca2/ANNRIGdModel/README.md

 ANNRI Gd Model v1.1
 =====

 The ANNRI Gd Model was developed by the ANNRI collaboration at J-PARC and simulates neutron capture on gadolinium using Geant4.
 ANNRI v1 only supports Geant4v9.6.
-ANNRI v1.1 is in the process of being updated to support Geant4v10.1.3 by Cassandra Little of the University of Michigan / the JSNS^2 collaboration (littleca@umich.edu) and Juan David Cortés Echeverría of the University of Michigan (cortesjd@umich.edu).
+ANNRI v1.1 is in the process of being updated to support Geant4v10.1.3 by Cassandra Little of the University of Michigan and the JSNS^2 collaboration (littleca@umich.edu), and Juan David Cortés Echeverría also of the University of Michigan and the JSNS^2 collaboration (cortesjd@umich.edu).

 The original distribution can be found at the [ANNRI Gd Model website](https://www.physics.okayama-u.ac.jp/~sakuda/ANNRI-Gd_ver1.html)